This example demonstrates the following ODataDB features:

 This sample loads formatting rules from the xls.handlers table.

-Use Wizards, Developer Tools, Show Table Format.
+Use Wizards, Developer Tools, and Show Table Format.

 To prevent cell changes, raise an exception.
 For example, in SQL Server, use RAISERROR (@message, 11, 0).